divya21raj/UniPool/README.md

 [![Play Store Badge](https://developer.android.com/images/brand/en_app_rgb_wo_60.png)](https://play.google.com/store/apps/details?id=garbagecollectors.com.unipool&hl=en)

 ## Introduction
 A cab-pooling solution for universities.
+Was prsented at Google I/O 2018, see the video [here](https://www.youtube.com/watch?v=RJ32ujf2o64)

 ## About the Project
 Cab-pooling is a huge concern in an isolated, residential university like Shiv Nadar University.
 It has become a part of the process while planning to go anywhere.
 Although Gmail is an easy platform for cab-pool requests, it is not convenient at all because of the following reasons,